 With Eid Mubarak taking place, business has been slow in the regional markets along the India and Middle East Gulf route.
 That said, there is a healthy flow of material into India currently, and some benzene and pyrolysis gasoline shipments back from India.
 Eastbound activity paused for the holidays, although there have been a number of significant methanol shipments, and methyl tertiarybutyl ether and ethylene dichloride cargoes have been seen too.
 Westbound has been quiet for the same reasons.
 Caustic and paraxylene are currently under consideration to the Mediterranean.
 Thirty-five thousand tons of MTBE was fixed from Al Jubail, Saudi Arabia, to the U.K. continent options at $1.15 million.

-This report originally appeared in the July 11 edition of Lube Report Americas.
+This report was originally featured in the Aug.
+29 edition of Lube Report Americas.

 Adrian Brown is a senior market analyst for chemicals and base oils with SSY Shipbrokers, London, can be reached email@example.com +44 12 0750 7507.
 Information about SSY can be found atwww.ssyonline.com.
 In the Houston office,Steve Rosenthalof SSY’s Chemical Tanker Department can be reached directly at +1 (713) 652-2700 and Jordi Maymi in Singapore can be reached at +65 6854-7127.